jeremyrajan/Angular-Phonegap/README.md

 	sh build.sh

-=> This will build the app to 'www' directory with magnifications and optimisations necessary.
+=> This will build the app to 'www' directory with minifications and optimisations necessary.

 That's it!
 You are ready to deploy...